AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 Earthquakes are a natural occurrence and they happen all over the world.
 Although earthquakes may seem to happen randomly, it's important to understand that there are certain factors that can increase the likelihood of an earthquake happening.
 An earthquake occurs when two parts of Earth's crust shift relative to each other.

 help, promoting, reducing, can, concentration and health also allowing understand emotions patterns fluency friends language knowledges conversations apply vocabulary learned pieces distribute could equally everyone include when houses economic forms vast instant novel transport providing into era learn employment
+He started his presentation right on time.
+Scientists are getting close to answering this question.
+Economic development needs to be supported by the government.
+Surprisingly, the elderly tend to be happier than younger people.
+The final ond one project